Microtransaction: History

 "We were the first ones to do downloadable content like that – some people had done similar things, but no one had really done additions where you add new stuff to your existing game."
 There was no pressure from Microsoft to make the move.

-Despite player complaints about paying for a purely decorative item, the horse armor content ended up being the best-selling piece of DLC for Oblivion by 2009.
-Oblivion's horse armor became a model for many games that followed for implementing microtransactions in video games, and is considered the first primary example and often synonymous for microtransactions.
+The horse armor content sold relatively poorly, ranking ninth out of ten in DLC sales for Oblivion by 2009.
+Despite this, Oblivion's horse armor became a model for many games that followed for implementing microtransactions in video games, and is considered the first primary example and often synonymous for microtransactions.

 In June 2008 Electronic Arts introduced an online Store for The Sims 2.
 It allowed players to purchase points that can be spent on in-game items.
 The Store has also been a part of The Sims 3 since the game's release.
 In The Sims 4 Electronic Arts removed the ability to buy single items, instead downloadable content is provided exclusively via expansion packs.

 In the late 2000s and early 2010s, games like Facebook's FarmVille (2009), Electronic Arts's The Simpsons: Tapped Out (2012) and Supercell's Clash of Clans (2012) pioneered a new approach to implanting microtransactions into games.
-In conjunction with having virtual currency be used to purchase items, tools, furniture, and animals, These mobile games made it so users can purchase currency and then use that currency to reduce or eliminate the wait times attached to certain actions, like planting and growing carrots or collecting taxes from the townspeople.
+In conjunction with having virtual currency be used to purchase items, tools, furniture, and animals, these mobile games made it so users can purchase currency and then use that currency to reduce or eliminate the wait times attached to certain actions, like planting and growing carrots or collecting taxes from the townspeople.

 In March 2009 the Ultimate Team game mode was introduced in FIFA 09 in which gamers can buy "packs" containing items such as players, stadiums and contract extensions with currency earned by playing the game or real world money.
 EA followed this success by introducing the game mode to Madden NFL beginning with Madden NFL 10 in January 2010.
 In March 2014 EA marked the fifth anniversary of Ultimate Team and shared statistics showing the explosive growth in popularity of the game mode.
-By the late 2010's, Ultimate Team was generating billions of dollars every year.
+By the late 2010s, Ultimate Team was generating billions of dollars every year.